 Pregnant women are at higher risk from mercury exposure in the seafood they eat because mercury can cause problems to the brain and nervous system of a developing fetus.
 Children exposed to excess levels of mercury in the womb are at increased risk of developing problems in these areas:

 - Fine motor skills

 - Sensation, especially around the mouth and in the hands and feet

 - Visual spatial skills

-Blood levels of mercury in the pregnant women are the best indicator of the trend away from mercury-rich seafoods during pregnancy.
+Blood levels of mercury in pregnant women are the best indicator of the trend away from mercury-rich seafood during pregnancy.
 Two important indicators of that trend are:

 - 34 percent drop in mercury in the blood at any level between 1999 and 2010

 - 65 percent drop in mercury at levels high enough to cause alarm

 The rate of seafood consumption and blood levels of mercury in the general population of women of childbearing years (all women, pregnant or not) did not vary much, indicating women are still eating the seafood known to harbor high levels of mercury.
 The good news seems to be that, when pregnant, women are making safer choices about the seafood they continue to enjoy.

 Source: “Trends in Blood Mercury Concentrations and Fish Consumption Among U.S. Women of Childbearing Age / NHANES, 1999-2010 / Final Report (.pdf).”
 EPA.
 US Environmental Protection Agency.
 Jul 2013.
 Web.
 Jan 16, 2014.